Canada's BMO offers $1.2 billion for F&C Asset Management

 That underperformance prompted activist investor Edward Bramson to take control of the group in a 2011 boardroom coup.
 Bramson stepped down as chairman in August, believing his turnaround strategy was fulfilled.

-BMO has until February 24 to announce whether it intends to make a formal offer for F&C.
+BMO has until February 24 to announce whether or not it intends to make a formal offer for F&C.

-(Additional reporting by Euan Rocha and Cameron French in Toronto; editing by Erica Billingham, Greg Mahlich, Jeffrey Hodgson and Matthew Lewis)
+(Additional reporting by Euan Rocha and Cameron French in Toronto; Editing by Erica Billingham and Greg Mahlich)